codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

 ## Registration

 First, we need to [sign up for a Parse account](https://www.parse.com/#signup) unless we are already registered.
-Next, we want to [setup our data](https://www.parse.com/apps/quickstart#parse_data/mobile/android/native) for our Android app.
+Next, we need to [setup our data](https://www.parse.com/apps/quickstart#parse_data/mobile/android/native) for our Android app.

 ## Setup